 - Submitting machine-readable article files to indexes

 The second option, depositing machine-readable article files into indexes, is better for publishers and A&Is.
 First, it’s a lot faster for publishers because it eliminates the need for manual data entry.
 Indexes can ingest and “understand” machine-readable article files as they are.
-Machine-readable article files also result in higher-quality indexing because they contain rich metadata.
+Machine-readable article files also result in higher-quality indexing when they contain rich metadata.

 Extensible Markup Language or XML is the standard markup language used by academic journal indexes.
 Let’s take a look at the options for producing machine-readable article files and depositing them into A&Is.